jerzytrcka/home-automation/README.md

 # home-automation
+Want your space heater to turn on and off automatically?
+Then this repo is for you :)
 ## About the project
 This repository contains code to control and automatic heater controller, like a thermostat.
 Currently compatible with an arduino-based ciruit for measuring temperature and Tapo smart plug for controling the heater, but this can be changed for other hardware (see 'contributing' section for how to do this).
 ## Getting started